GVA-error/myALClient/README.md

 # myALClient
 Parce your myanimelist.net/animelist/.
 Cache it offline and allow conviniently shows it.
 Allow you form your own anime list playlists and save it in local base or json.
+Developed for people who don't watch ungoings and have big "plan to watch" list on myanimelist.

 # Feature list
 - Initialy we have playlist from all unwatched anime sorted by avg score.